-- The application describes how the project addresses the Economic Stability Strategic Direction = up to 4 points - The application provides one primary outcome per objective in a way that aligns and demonstrates what will be changed as a result of achieving the objective. = up to 4 points - The application clearly provides one indicator per primary outcome that illustrates how the project will track progress towards the primary outcome. = up to 2 points
+- The application describes how the project addresses the selected Strategic Direction & Outcome = up to 4 points - The application provides one primary outcome per objective in a way that aligns and demonstrates what will be changed as a result of achieving the objective. = up to 4 points

+• The application clearly provides one indicator per primary outcome that illustrates how the project will track progress towards the primary outcome. = up to 2 points